zaphod72/enterprise-edition/helm/README.md

    ### Common instructions on all Cloud providers (Both AWS and GKE)
     - Change `global.provisioner` value in `values.yaml` to `kubernetes.io/gce-pd`
-    - Enabling RBAC in the cluster before deploying the chart.
-This has to be done first.
-      To do this deploy the `tiller.yaml` file
-      `$ kubectl apply -f tiller.yaml`
     - Enable cloud deployment in `global.cloud.enabled` by setting it to `true`.
     - Disable `rbac` sub-chart installation.
 Instructions can be found in the config table above.
       `rbac.enabled: false`